Cayley Spivey: As Cayley Spivey (2020-present)

 On August 5, 2020, Spivey announced that they would be releasing music for the first time under their given name, and retiring the Small Talks moniker for good.
 The move was to lean more into pop music over indie rock, and to increase their chances at success.
 "Since the project Small Talks has always been me," they explain, "I realized it's not going to help if I'm constantly mistaken for a band."

 At midnight Eastern Time on August 14, 2020, Spivey released their first single under their own name, entitled "SFU," meaning "so fucked up."

 According to Spivey, the single "is an anthem for being trapped in a less than ideal situation through the lens of a hopeless romantic.
 I have a habit of romanticizing things that aren't good for me whenever I'm not ready to let it go.
 This is me sharing my story of being stuck in a loop until I could see clearly enough to remove love's blinders and walk away.
 Love can make me do crazy things, this song was my way of reflecting on why that is."

 On October 26, 2020, Spivey released their second single under their own name, "Not Over You Yet".
 Their third single, "Cross The Line", was released on March 19, 2021.
 The singles "Bad For Each Other", "Ordinary" (feat.
 DazyFace), and "Backseat Boyfriend" were released during the winter of 2021 and 2022.
 On October 27, 2023, Spivey released the digital album Her on Spotify (and other services), featuring previously released tracks like "Backseat Boyfriend" and "ILY" along with six other tracks.

 On June 14, 2024, Spivey and singer/songwriter Lyncs released the duet single "Worst Case Scenario," and later in 2024 Spivey joined Lyncs' touring band playing lead guitar and performing backing vocals on a nationwide tour.
 Later in 2024, Spivey performed with the band backing Laur Elle.

 In 2025, Spivey released three singles- Fade Into The Room, Reciprocal, and Camera Boy- along with another EP titled Camera Boy (Stripped).

-The evolution of their music is not just based on statistics, Spivey has advanced in their writing as well.
-Originally, lyrics avoided pronouns and were not overtly queer.
-Now, after their experience with TikTok and their own journey, lyrics are crafted to celebrate queerness and the uniqueness of queer relationships.
-Spivey now prides themself in being classified as a queer artist and hopes that they can bring community and representation through their work.
-From coming to studios full of predetermined ideas and plans, to entering with a blank slate and trust in the process, Spivey has now written many queer love stories accompanied by their pop punk style.
+Spivey's songwriting has also evolved alongside their music.
+Earlier lyrics avoided pronouns and were not overtly queer; more recent lyrics explore queerness and same-sex relationships more directly.
+Spivey has described writing from a more open approach in the studio, moving away from predetermined ideas toward a less structured process.